 5. Refer to the Financial Aid brochure for enrollment hour requirements.
 Full-time, three-quarter-time and half-time enrollment may be defined differently by the Registrar's Office.

-My Financial Aid is the Student Financial Aid and Scholarships new self-service web application that allows interactive access to financial aid information.
+My Financial Aid is the Student Financial Aid and Scholarships self-service web application that allows interactive access to financial aid information.
 Most of the financial process can now be completed online which increases efficiency, understanding, and student control.
-My Financial Aid allows you to check for required documents and their status, view real-time processing information and the next step needed in the packaging process, accept or reject offered awards, read payment information, and complete other processes that formerly required a paper process.
+My Financial Aid allows students to check for required documents and their status, view real-time processing information and the next step needed in the packaging process, accept or reject offered awards, read payment information, and complete other processes that formerly required a paper process.
 My Financial Aid is available from 7:00 a.m. to 7:00 p.m.
 Monday through Friday.
-Links to My Financial Aid are provided at http://essc.unt.edu.
-Click on "Help in Using this System" on My Financial Aid's home page to see further instruction on use.
+Links to My Financial Aid are provided at www.unt.edu/finaid.

 Available student financial aid loan programs are described below.
 If additional information is needed, contact Student Financial Aid and Scholarships.